bulletmark/sleep-inhibitor/README.md

 This is a simple program to inhibit sleep/suspend on [systemd](https://www.freedesktop.org/wiki/Software/systemd/) based Linux systems.
-Two simple plugins are (currently) provided:
+Three simple plugins are (currently) provided:

-1. Plugin to inhibit sleep while [Plex](https://www.plex.tv/) media server is serving content.
+1. Plugin to inhibit sleep while [Plex](https://plex.tv/) media server is serving content.

+2. Plugin to inhibit sleep while [Jellyfin](https://jellyfin.org/) media server is serving content.

-2. Plugin to inhibit sleep while a specified process is running.
+3. Plugin to inhibit sleep while a specified process is running.
 I use this to prevent sleep while my home backup is running.

 You can also create your own custom plugins.
 They are extremely trival